AdobeDocs/media-analytics.en/help/use-cases/federated-analytics.md

 * **Media Streams Contract:** Receiver and Sender must have contracted Adobe Analytics for Media Streams before gaining access to audio and video data within Adobe Analytics.
 Contact your account team for more details.
 * **Federated Addendum:** Each Sender and Receiver must have a signed addendum in place with Adobe before sending or receiving data.
 One addendum per customer is required, not one addendum per partnership.
 Contact your account team for more details.

-* **Media Analytics Implementation:** The Sender must have Media Analytics implemented on all players that will be part of the federated data set.
-Only Media Analytics data is available for federation.
+* **Streaming Media Collection Add-on Implementation:** The Sender must have the Streaming Media Collection Add-on implemented on all players that will be part of the federated data set.
+Only streaming media data is available for federation.
 For more information, see [Adobe Streaming Media Collection Add-on overview](/help/media-overview.md).

 * **Adobe Consulting Contract:** For initial set-up of federated rules between receiver and sender it is valuable to work with consulting services to review data and create the data sharing agreement.